-Barton considers Student Housing an important part of your total education.
+Barton considers Residence Life an important part of your total education.
 Comfortable, wholesome living conditions have a marked influence on your scholarship, habits, attitudes and ideals.
-Your social life, loyalty to the College, attitude toward others, and your sense of belonging evolve from the community you'll join in Student Housing.
+Your social life, loyalty to the College, attitude toward others, and your sense of belonging evolve from the community you'll join in Residence Life.

-Student Housing is a melting pot of students with diverse backgrounds coming together to form a community as they advance their education.
+Residence Life is a melting pot of students with diverse backgrounds coming together to form a community as they advance their education.
 You'll be a part of the largest student interest group on campus!
-Barton Community College provides campus based housing that will accommodate a total of 342 residents with ADA compliant rooms available.
+Barton Community College provides campus based housing that will accommodate a total of 440 residents with ADA compliant rooms available.

 Resident Hall Requirements

-Barton Community College requires that all full time students (those enrolled in 12 semester hours or more) with a total of less than 24 successfully completed college hours reside in student housing.
+Barton Community College requires that all full time students attending the Barton County campus at Great Bend, Kansas (those enrolled in 12 face to face semester hours or more) with a total of less than 24 successfully completed college hours, reside in student housing.
 Additionally, students must maintain full time student status (12 semester hours) to remain in student housing.
 Students are exempted from the policy if they meet one or more of the following criteria:

 - Student is married

 - Student is 21 years of age or older

 - Student has a child or children who reside with him or her